 On the other hand, some camps have campers only during the day.
 These are called “day camps.”
 Rockbrook does not have a day camp.

-How about this… “At Rockbrook, campers are residents who sleep away from home overnight.” 🙂
+How about this for an understanding… “At Rockbrook, campers are residents who sleep away from home overnight.” 🙂

 But where do you sleep (away) at camp?

 We have simple wooden cabins— nice and cozy dry, with screens on the windows to allow the sounds and scents of the forest to pass through.
 Everyone has her own bed, some top bunks and other bottom bunks.
 There are lights, but no electrical outlets (no need for those!).
 Except for the counselors, most everyone in your cabin will be about the same age (finishing the same grade), which makes it easy to have lots in common.
 You’ll also eat meals with your cabin mates, so it’s easy to become quick friends.

 Are you ready for the fun and adventure of camp?